hashtagcpt/bayesfit/README.rst

 --------------------------------------------------

-**IMPORTANT** : **Version 1.16** will be released later today that fixes issues with using decimal values in stimulus intensities, along with some of the plotting functions.
-Please upgrade from 1.15 upon release!
+**IMPORTANT** : **Version 1.21** has been released!
+This version fixes issues with using decimal values in stimulus intensities, along with some of the plotting functions.
+Please upgrade from 1.15 release if you have not already!

 --------------------------------------------------